Senior BJP MLA and former Minister C M Udasi dead | Politics

 Senior BJP MLA and former Minister C M Udasi died on Tuesday at a private hospital here due to age related illness, sources close to him said.

-He was 85 and is survived by his wife and son Shivakumar Udasi, who is a BJP MP from Haveri-Gadag constituency.
+He was 85 and is survived by his wife, son Shivakumar Udasi, who is a BJP MP from Haveri-Gadag constituency, and a daughter.

 The last rites of the MLA are likely to be performed on Wednesday at Hangal, the assembly constituency in Haveri district he represented.